quicwg/base-drafts/draft-ietf-quic-transport.md

 During the handshake, packets with the long header ({{long-header}}) are used to establish the connection IDs in each direction.
-Each endpoint uses the Source Connection ID field to specify the connection ID that is used in the DCID field of packets being sent to them.
-Upon receiving a packet, each endpoint sets the DCID it sends to match the value of the Source Connection ID that it receives.
+Each endpoint uses the Source Connection ID field to specify the connection ID that is used in the Destination Connection ID field of packets being sent to them.
+Upon receiving a packet, each endpoint sets the Destination Connection ID it sends to match the value of the Source Connection ID that it receives.

-When an Initial packet is sent by a client that has not previously received an Initial or Retry packet from the server, the client populates the DCID field with an unpredictable value.
-This DCID MUST be at least 8 bytes in length.
-Until a packet is received from the server, the client MUST use the same DCID value on all packets in this connection.
-This DCID is used to determine packet protection keys for Initial packets.
+When an Initial packet is sent by a client that has not previously received an Initial or Retry packet from the server, the client populates the Destination Connection ID field with an unpredictable value.
+This Destination Connection ID MUST be at least 8 bytes in length.
+Until a packet is received from the server, the client MUST use the same Destination Connection ID value on all packets in this connection.
+This Destination Connection ID is used to determine packet protection keys for Initial packets.

 The client populates the Source Connection ID field with a value of its choosing